retkowsky/Azure-OpenAI-demos/README.md

 Use of Azure Computer Vision and Langchain<br>
 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/tree/main/Azure Computer Vision and Langchain">Go to demo folder</a>

-<b>- Azure Cognitive Search Vector Search Code Sample with Azure OpenAI:<br></b>
+<b>- Azure Cognitive Search Vector Search JSON document analysis with Azure OpenAI:<br></b>
 A demo about JSON document analysis with Azure Open AI and Azure Cognitive Search and its vector store<br>
 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/tree/main/Azure%20Cognitive%20Search%20Vector%20Search%20Code%20Sample%20with%20Azure%20OpenAI">Go to demo folder</a>

 <b>- Python code analysis with Langchain, Azure Open AI and Azure Cognitive Search:<br></b>
-A demo about code analysis with Azure Open AI and Azure Cognitive Search and its vector store<br>
+A demo about Python notebooks analysis with Azure Open AI and Azure Cognitive Search and its vector store<br>
 <a href = "https://github.com/retkowsky/Azure-OpenAI-demos/tree/main/Code%20analysis%20with%20Langchain%20%2B%20Azure%20OpenAI%20%2B%20Azure%20Cognitive%20Search%20(vector%20store)">Go to demo folder</a>

 <b>- PDF documents analysis with Langchain, Azure Open AI and Azure Cognitive Search:<br></b>